cybershoe/compass-jumphost/README.md

 Lab Repo
 --------

 The `lab_repo` var points to a git repository containing lab content.
-It allows you do deploy an online lab guide, and pre-populate supporting material (python programs, exmaple data, scripts, etc.) into each jumphost.
+It allows you to deploy an online lab guide, and pre-populate supporting material (python programs, exmaple data, scripts, etc.) into each jumphost.
 At deploy time, the following steps happen:

 1. The repository in `var.lab_repo` is cloned into `/lab-repo` in the jumphost